1. Gautama Buddha was born in __________.

 Explanation: In 483 BCE, at age 80, he died at Kushinagar (U.P.).

-21. The Buddhist Sangha was open to:
+21. The Buddhist Sangha was open to__________.

 A) Only Brahmins